megan-chow/megan-chow.github.io/_projects/mooving-up/index.md

 ---
 layout: post
 title: MOOving Up (Video Game)
-description:  Designing and developing an original video game.
+description:  Design and development of an original video game, where I implemented movement physics, controls, and events.
 Built in Unity and coded in C#.
 skills:
   - Video Game Development
   - Unity